 - **Clarity:** Instructions, CCQs, and descriptions unambiguous.

-- **Interactivity:** Plan maximizes STT.
+- **Interactivity:** Plan maximizes STT with B1-appropriate tasks.

 - **Cultural Sensitivity:** Demonstrably appropriate activities.